Gustav O. Lienhard Award for Advancement of Health Care

 - Success in overcoming barriers, based on resources available.

 Finally, the recipient must attend the ceremony to receive the award.
-The 2015 Lienhard Award will be presented during the NAM’s Annual Meeting in Washington, DC, on October 19.
+The 2017 Lienhard Award was presented at NAM Annual Meeting in Washington, DC on October 16, 2017.

 Louis and Bess Stein Professor of Pediatrics